 Both dark matter and dark energy remain rather mysterious to scientists.
 Much scientific research is underway to examine these substances and their roles in various cosmic processes.
 Dark energy may be even less understood than dark matter, but scientists do know that dark energy serves an important role in accelerating the universe's growth, especially in recent cosmological history.
 We also know that photons passing through dark energy allow for the kind of energy changes that produce varying temperatures that are in turn represented in the CMB map.
 Examining these temperature fluctuations allows scientists to learn how the universe is growing and developing.
 And considering that dark energy is the most common type of energy in the universe, it should continue to occupy a prominent role in cosmological research for years to come.

-For more information about voids, dark energy and related topics, please check out the links on the next page.
+For more information about voids, dark energy and related topics, please check out the links below.

 Related HowStuffWorks Articles